-In most of the cases we talk about how to optimize our front-end such as minimizing CSS or compressing images.
-This is a very important aspect to have a fast loading website but there are good reasons to optimize the back-end as well.
+In most cases, we talk about how to optimize our frontend, such as minimizing CSS or compressing images.
+This is an essential aspect of having a fast loading website, but there are good reasons to optimize the backend.
 Just imagine that there is a slow database query that delays the page download.
 Other scenarios are that your origin server reaches its limit due to inefficient code execution and slows down.

 What is TTFB?

 TTFB, which stands for time to first byte, is the amount of time it takes from when a client makes an HTTP request to receiving its first byte of data from the web server.
 During this period, the following operations take place:

 - DNS lookup: Determination of the IP address of the web server by resolving the domain

 - SSL handshake: Establishing the encrypted connection

 - Web server processing: Processing of the request by the web server

 - TCP Answer: Sending the first data packet via the TCP protocol